-When it comes time to board your Signature Class flight, you’ll be amongst the first to board the aircraft with Air Canada’s “zone”-based boarding system.
-Passengers in Signature Class are in Zone 1, which means that they may board the aircraft either before everyone else or at their leisure through a dedicated lane.
+When it comes time to board your busines class flight, you’ll be amongst the first to board the aircraft with Air Canada’s “zone”-based boarding system.
+Passengers in business class are in Zone 1, which means that they may board the aircraft either before everyone else or at their leisure through a dedicated lane.

-Air Canada offers Signature Class on different types of aircraft, but the seat is largely the same across all of them.
+Air Canada offers business class on different types of aircraft, but the seat is largely the same across all of them.
 Your spacious lie-flat pod awaits, and you can acquaint yourself with the seat’s many features as you settle in before the plane takes off.

 Using the touch screen, you can adjust the seat as you wish.
 The seat can be manipulated into many different positions, which is made more comfortable with the provided pillow and bedding.

 There is ample storage space at your disposal, including USB ports and power outlets, so both you and your devices arrive fully charged.